Skills for Success (Essential Skills) Summary

 Digital Technology

 Industrial mechanics (millwrights) may use databases to perform queries on maintenance history, regulatory items and procedures.
 They may also enter data from completed work orders in a computerized maintenance management system (CMMS).
-They may use programs to aid in the adjustment of drawings with computer-assisted design (CAD) software and to control and monitor operation of manufacturing and machining equipment.
-Industrial mechanics (millwrights) use hand-held computerized alignment, leveling and vibration measurement tools.
+They may use programs to aid in the adjustment of drawings with computer-assisted design (CAD) software and to control and monitor the operation of manufacturing and machining equipment.
+Industrial mechanics (millwrights) use hand-held computerized alignment, levelling and vibration measurement tools.
 They may use word processing software to write, edit and format texts such as incident reports and maintenance procedures.
 They may access work orders, asset information and documents on tablets, phones and other electronic devices.

 Continuous Learning

-Industrial mechanics (millwrights) read manuals and trade related documents to stay up to date on developments in their trade.
+Industrial mechanics (millwrights) read manuals and trade-related documents to stay up to date on developments in their trade.
 They also attend training sessions (online or classroom-based) on new technologies, equipment and safety procedures.
 In addition, they learn informally by exchanging information with co-workers and suppliers.